Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Denver's games this year have hit the over on only two of 12 set point totals (16.7%).

-- Denver is 3-0 against the spread and 3-0 overall in games when it scores more than 26.3 points.
+- Denver is 3-0 against the spread and 3-0 overall this season when the team scores more than 26.3 points.

 - The Broncos have turned the ball over one more time (15 total) than the Lions have forced a turnover (14) this season.